fullondesigns/code-test-devops/README.md

 ![alt text](https://raw.githubusercontent.com/unravelin/code-test-devops/master/network-diagram.png)

 ## Bonus Points
 Please complete the above test manually first - in case you run out of time.
-If you have experience with the below technologies, for bonus points, please feel to use them and sent us the code.
+If you have experience with the below technologies, for bonus points, please feel to use them and send us the code.
 * Configuration management (e.g. puppet, chef, ansible)
 * Terraform
 * Bastion (a.k.a Jump Box)